aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/utilize-aspose-words-in-other-programming-languages/choose-the-platform-and-interoperability-technology/_index.md

 {{% alert color="primary" %}}

-Aspose.Words is a class library that enables your applications to perform a great range of document processing tasks.
+Aspose.Words is a class library that allows your applications to perform a great range of document processing tasks.
 Aspose.Words is available as two distinct products Aspose.Words for .NET and Aspose.Words for Java.
 It can be said that Aspose.Words “natively” supports:

 - The .NET Framework and all programming languages targeting the .NET platform, such as C# or VB.NET.
 - The Java platform and the Java programming language.